Galia Yishai: Career

 She also worked as an actress in both film and television.
 Yishai portrayed Naomi in the 1971 film The Highway Queen, Kinneret Kinneret in 1974 and The Honey Knot in 1977.
 She and Mor were part of the programme Moment and Waves for several years.
-In 1981, Yishai played in Am Yisrael Hai, Without Secrets in 1984, had an appearance as herself in Rechov Sumsum in 1986, the educational role of Pingy in Parpar Nechmad in 1997, a member of the adoption committee in Ramat Aviv Gimel in the same year, in The Good Guys two years later, Crocodile Toffee in Sophie Toffee in 2001, in Intensive Care in 2003, Tzila in The Heart of Amalia in 2005, the principal in Ha-Chaim Ze Lo Hacol the following year, When Will We Kiss and played the role of Yael in Maybe This Time both in 2007, and portrayed the part of Yair's mother Five Men and a Wedding in 2008.
+In 1981, Yishai played in Am Yisrael Hai, Without Secrets in 1984, had an appearance as herself in Rechov Sumsum in 1986, the educational role of Pingy in Parpar Nechmad in 1997, a member of the adoption committee in Ramat Aviv Gimel in the same year, in The Good Guys two years later, Crocodile Toffee in Sophie Toffee in 2001, in Intensive Care in 2003, Tzila in The Heart of Amalia in 2005, the principal in Life is Not Everything the following year, When Will We Kiss and played the role of Yael in Maybe This Time both in 2007, and portrayed the part of Yair's mother Five Men and a Wedding in 2008.